-- The academy is committed to promoting a healthy and supportive environment for the benefit of students, teaching and non-teaching staff, and visitors. - The law states that smoking is prohibited on any part of the academy premises defined by the academy plan. - The use of alcohol by all members of the academy community including visitors is also prohibited except for occasional adult functions out of academy hours and off duty staff members.
+- The academy will provide accurate information on drugs and alcohol through education and targeted information. - The academy will exercise its right to tackle problem behaviour, through wider powers of search and confiscation. - The academy will work with local voluntary organisations, health partners, the police and others to prevent drug or alcohol misuse. - The academy is committed to promoting a healthy and supportive environment for the benefit of students, teaching and non-teaching staff, and visitors. - The law states that smoking is prohibited on any part of the academy premises defined by the academy plan. - The use of alcohol by all members of the academy community including visitors is also prohibited except for occasional adult functions out of academy hours and off duty staff members.